Skip to main content

 Putting text embeddings to work

-Using the updated text embeddings endpoint in Rosette API 1.5, you’ll notice significant accuracy improvements on longer strings of text, both sentences and documents.
-We’ve also begun to incorporate text embeddings into some of our higher level natural language processing tasks, including name matching, categorization, and relationship extraction.
+Using the updated text embeddings endpoint in Babel Street Analytics, you’ll notice significant accuracy improvements on longer strings of text, both sentences and documents.
+We’ve also incorporated text embeddings into some of our higher level natural language processing tasks, including name matching, categorization, and relationship extraction.
 In this post we discuss some of the nuances behind text embeddings, look at a real world use case, and provide some resources for further exploration.

 Different tasks, different text embeddings